jingjieli95/jingjieli/content/authors/admin/_index.md

 I am a Ph.D. student at the University of Wisconsin-Madison, majoring in computer engineering.
 My advisor is Prof. Younghyun Kim at the Wisconsin Embedded Systems and Computing (WISEST) Lab.

-Living with my childhood dream, I enjoy inventing, designing, and building 'future gadgets' that serve user-centered applications by unconventional computing techinques and devices.
+Living with my childhood dream, I enjoy inventing, designing, and building 'future gadgets’ that serve user-centered applications by unconventional computing techinques and devices.